taublast/DrawnUi.Breakout/README.md

 ## Game Features
 * 12 levels of Breakout madness!
-* Fight paddle bosses after destroying the bricks!
+* Catch powerups destroying the bricks!
+* If you are lucky enough shoot at bricks in Destroyer mode!

 ## App Features
 * Cross-platform for iOS, MacCatalyst, Android and Windows with hardware acceleration